DianaOlympos/dianao-softwaremaxims/priv/blog/we-should-have-caught-it.md

 ## Thank God for Jack Daniels

 We can blame the system we are in, all the agile coach, the management, the economical pressure, Venture Capitalists, etc. But what i see here is a lack of *expertise*.
 We have yet to understand that our code does impact people.
-We have yet to realize it as a field.
-Some of us do.
 As a field, we will need to accept that software systems are complex socio-technical systems.
 That we have a responsibility.
 That we need to provide arguments to back our decisions, not excuses.
 This is when we will become a field of expertise.
 When we decide as a field that we are responsible for the safety of our society, of our systems.
 That we are the one that act and make the decisions that create these situations.
 That we need to learn from these situations.

 We tell ourselves that we are not in a safety critical business because it is a far easier way out.
 Because we do not have the knowledge and the experience to become experts.
 Because we are not recognized as such.
 Because we do not want to accept the responsibility.
 Most of us came to this field because they like building things.
 No-one told most of us that what we build would have such consequences.
 No-one told use we would have to live with the consequences.
 But if we want to get better, we need the whole field to grow and look at what we are doing.
 We need to stand up and find ways to grow experts.